Akryum/vue-summit-app/README.md

 The [app](./app) is using Vue and Apollo GraphQL.
 It features:

+- Routing with vue-router
+- State management with vuex
-- Google Sign in
+- Google Signin (OAuth)
-- Server-Side Rendering
+- Full Server-Side Rendering
-- GraphQL data
+- GraphQL data with Apollo
-- Real-time updates
+- Real-time updates with GraphQL Subscriptions
-- Specific 'Server Error' component
+- Specific 'Server Error' component rendered on the server
+- Stylus for the component styling

-This application was intially made for the DEvfest Nantes 2017 conference.
+This application was intially made for the Devfest Nantes 2017 conference.